dandevri/website/pages/speaking/rider.md

 * No censorship.

 ## Setup and AV
 * Lapel or lavalier preferred.
-No handheld.
+Don't make me hold a microphone, please.
 * Lectern (or table) preferred.
+* Don't point a spotlight in my face, please.
 * Timer viewable from the stage is preferred.
 * Confidence monitor preferred.
 I need to be able to see my slides and notes.
 * USB-C or HDMI preferred.
 I'll usually have adapters.